-Polybius is a fictitious 1981 arcade game that originated in an urban legend that dates back to February, 2000.
+Polybius is a fictitious 1981 arcade game, allegedly published by the shadowy Sinneslöschen note corporation and given a limited release in the suburbs of Portland, Oregon.
+It originated as an urban legend that dates back to February, 2000.

 The legend of Polybius is, as legends tend to be, rather amorphous, and there are many different versions of the tale.
 The main ingredient is the game itself, a seemingly-innocent cabinet that popped up and hides sinister motives, from subliminal messages to more supernatural activities.
 Often, the game is described as playing like the 1980 classic Tempest, but sometimes the gameplay itself isn't actually described.